ergest/sql_patterns/Book/chap2.md

 # Chapter 2: Core Concepts
 ## Granularity
 Granularity (also known as the grain) is a measure of the level of detail that determines an individual row in a table or view.
 This is extremely important when it comes to joins or aggregating data.

+Granularity comes in two flavors: *fine grain* and *coarse grain*.

-A low granularity table means a very low level of detail, like one row per transaction.
+A finely grained table means a high level of detail, like one row per transaction.

+A coarse grained table means a low level of detail like count of all transactions in a day.

 Granularity is usually expressed as the number of unique rows for each column or combination of columns.

 For example the `users` table has one row per user.
-That is the lowest grain on it.
+That is the finest grain on it.
 The `post_history` table, on the other hand, contains a log of all the changes that a user performs on a post on a given date and time.
 Therefore the granularity is one row per user, per post, per timestamp.

 The `comments` table contains a log of all the comments on a post by a user on a given date so its granularity is also one row per user, per post, per date.